purpleteam-labs/purpleteam-s2-containers/README.md

 </div>

 These containers are started dynamically based on Build User config (Job) input supplied to the purpleteam CLI, specifically the number of `testSession`s you define.

+The following configurations are relevant if you are intending on running the purpleteam back-end in the `local` environment.
+In the `cloud` this is all done for you.

 # Define the environment variables